Effects of dynamical friction on perturbations for evolving dark energy: Effects of the modified evolution of the mass function

 \section{Effects of the modified evolution of the mass function}

-In this section we build upon results of previous sections and we investigate the halo mass function.
-This is an important observable, used to probe cosmology at late times by counting observed structures in the Universe.
-Differently from other observables, such as the CMB or the matter power spectrum, it is not model-independent, in the sense that an observed halo mass function relies on an assumed cosmology via the evaluation of the cosmic volume.
-This cosmology-dependence may be alleviated or eliminated considering observations at $z\simeq 0$.
+In this section, we build upon results of previous sections, and we investigate the halo mass function.
+This is an important observable that is used to probe cosmology at late times by counting isolated bounded halos in the Universe.
+As in the case of the CMB or the matter power spectrum, the halo mass function depends on the cosmological model assumed.

-From a theoretical point of view, the functional form of the halo mass function can be inferred from fits to $N$-body simulations \citep{Jenkins2001,Tinker2008,Watson2013}, even though analytical derivations exist \citep{Press1974,Sheth2001}.
-In this work we make a very conservative choice and use the Sheth-Tormen (ST) halo mass function \citep{Sheth2001}.
+From a theoretical point of view, the functional form of the halo mass function can be inferred from fits to $N$-body simulations \citep{Jenkins2001,Tinker2008,Watson2013}, although analytical derivations exist \citep{Press1974,Sheth2001}.
+In this work, we make a very conservative choice and use the Sheth-Tormen (ST) halo mass function \citep{Sheth2001}.
 This choice is dictated by the fact that \cite{Creminelli2010} used this formulation to describe the halo mass function in clustering dark energy models with null sound speed.
 We will come back to this point later.